Gordon (UK Parliament constituency): Constituency profile

-An affluent, semi-rural constituency spanning across central Aberdeenshire and northern Aberdeen, the Gordon constituency is among the least deprived and highest-earning seats in Scotland, with a high proportion of skilled and professional workers.
+An affluent, semi-rural constituency spanning across central Aberdeenshire and northern Aberdeen, the Gordon constituency was among the least-deprived and highest-earning seats in Scotland, with a high proportion of skilled and professional workers.

 The constituency covers the A90 and A96 corridors in Aberdeenshire north of Aberdeen, covering the towns of Huntly, Inverurie and Kintore situated along the Valleys of the River Don in the region of Garioch, and the towns of Ellon and Oldmeldrum in Formartine.
 The boundaries of the constituency stretch south into Aberdeen to the south-east, to cover the city's northern suburbs of Bankhead, Bridge of Don, Danestone and Dyce.

 Oil, agriculture and tourism form an important part of the local economy, with most of the constituency's settlements around Aberdeen serving as commuter territory for the city, including the towns of Inverurie and Kintore and the villages of Balmedie and Newmachar, where there is rapid population growth, with many areas seeing their population double within the last decade.
 Various energy companies have representations in Dyce and Bridge of Don, among which are EMS Oil and GE Oil and Gas.
 The constituency also covers Aberdeen International Airport in Dyce, Scotland's third-busiest airport by passenger numbers.
 Huntly, approximately 40 miles north-west of Aberdeen, is the historic home of the Gordon Highlanders regiment and is the site of Huntly Castle, the ancestral home of the chief of Clan Gordon.
 Huntly is also the headquarters of Dean's bakers, who produce shortbread.
 Ellon, approximately 16 miles north of Aberdeen, is a coastal resort sitting on the mouth of the River Ythan.
 On the outskirts of the town is a brewery owned by BrewDog.